florianfesti/boxes/documentation/src/usermanual.rst

 * pdf
 * plt

-Other formats supported by ``ps2edit`` can be easily added.
-Please open a ticket if you need one.
+Other formats supported by ``ps2edit`` can be added easily.
+Please open a ticket on GitHub if you need one.

 tabs
 ....